Steve Breedlove: Early life, education and early ministry

+Anglicanism

-In 2005, Breedlove was ordained as a priest of the Anglican Church of Rwanda and served as a pastor at the Church of the Apostles.
-Later that year, he founded All Saints Church in Chapel Hill, North Carolina, serving as the church's rector.
+In 2005, Breedlove was ordained as a priest of the Anglican Church of Rwanda through the Anglican Mission in the Americas (AMIA) and served as a pastor at the Church of the Apostles.
+Later that year, he planted All Saints Church in Chapel Hill, North Carolina, serving as the church's rector.
 He was also the founder and director of the Anglican Missional Pastor leadership program developed for men and women entering ordained ministry.

-After the withdrawal of the Anglican Mission in the Americas, Breedlove was unanimously elected the first Presider Bishop pro tem of PEARUSA, the new missionary district of the Anglican Church of Rwanda in the United States, a dual church body of the Anglican Church of Rwanda and the Anglican Church in North America, and was appointed by Archbishop Onesphore Rwaje.
+After the withdrawal of the AMIA from the newly formed Anglican Church in North America, Breedlove was unanimously elected the first presider bishop pro tem of PEARUSA (an acronym formed from the French acronym for the Anglican Church of Rwanda), the Rwandan church's new missionary district in the United States and a dual church body of the Anglican Church of Rwanda and the ACNA.
 He was installed on 11 June 2012.
-Bishop Breedlove's consecration took place on 29 October 2012, in Denver, Colorado, by Archbishop Robert Duncan.
+Bishop Breedlove's consecration took place on 29 October 2012, in Denver by Archbishops Robert Duncan and Onesphore Rwaje.

-Breedlove became the first diocesan bishop of the newly constituted Anglican Diocese of Christ Our Hope on 21 June 2016 upon the dissolution of PEARUSA resulting from its transfer from the Province of the Anglican Church of Rwanda to the Anglican Church in North America.
+Breedlove became the first diocesan bishop of the newly constituted Anglican Diocese of Christ Our Hope on 21 June 2016 upon the dissolution of PEARUSA as a result of its transfer from the Rwandan church solely into the ACNA.

-On April 5, 2022, a group of survivors from the Anglican Diocese of Christ Our Hope came forward alleging abuse by Reverend Dan Claire at Church of the Resurrection.
-They claimed that diocesan leaders, including Breedlove, failed to adequately hold "Claire accountable and did not center the needs of survivors."
-The survivor complaints resulted in an investigation into Breedlove's handing of the abuse allegations, conducted by Grand River Solutions.

-On Thursday June 17, 2021 the College of Bishops of the Anglican Church in North America elected Alan Hawkins as Bishop Coadjutor of the Anglican Diocese of Christ Our Hope.
-Hawkins will serve alongside Breedlove until Breedlove transitions out of episcopal ministry.
+On Thursday June 17, 2021, the College of Bishops of the Anglican Church in North America confirmed the election of Alan Hawkins as bishop coadjutor of the Anglican Diocese of Christ Our Hope.
+Hawkins served alongside Breedlove until Breedlove transitioned out of his role as bishop ordinary in 2024.

+On April 5, 2022, people from the Diocese of Christ Our Hope alleged publicly that Breedlove failed to appropriately handle allegations of spiritual abuse by a pastor at Church of the Resurrection.
+The allegedly mishandled investigation resulted in a second investigation into Breedlove's handling of the matter conducted by Grand River Solutions.
+After a second investigation into the abuse claims, no action was taken against the pastor and the diocese said he had its bishops' confidence.
+Breedlove publicly apologized for a "long, painful, and misguided" investigative process.

+Following his retirement, Breedlove was appointed by Archbishop Steve Wood to chair a bishops' commission within the ACNA that would focus on developing fellowship among ACNA bishops, supporting cross-diocesan ministry initiatives, managing bishop elections, mediating conflicts among bishops and dioceses and training bishops.

+Personal life

-He has been married to Sally Breedlove, a writer, since 1972 and they have five children and fourteen grandchildren.
+Breedlove has been married to Sally Breedlove, a writer, since 1972,and they have five children and fourteen grandchildren.
 In 2009, Breedlove co-wrote the book The Shame Exchange - Trading Shame for God's Mercy and Freedom with his wife and Ralph and Jennifer Ennis.